DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 ## Basic Layout

 Before we jump right into coding we need to plan out our work.
-Though it can be really fun to just start coding but without a plan it can be very difficult to break apart a big problem like "make a dice game".
+Though it can be really fun to just start coding, but without a plan it can be very difficult to break apart a big problem like "make a dice game".

-First let's go over what our dice game is :
+First, let's go over what our dice game is :

 > Two players take turns rolling dice.
 The value of their rolls will move them closer to winning, perhaps damaging an enemy.
 With each roll a story of sorts is also printed out.
-Once a player wins, display their victory to all.
+Once a player wins, display their victory for all to see.

 Think of it similar to a game of Dungeons and Dragons.\
-With this is mind let's disect the problem into smaller chunks.
+With this in mind let us dissect the problem into smaller chunks.
 We'll start it off here than hopefully you can take over and do the rest yourself.

 1. Have two "players" with a value of sorts to keep track of (EX : health).